Developer Documentation

 public byte[] UserData { get; set; }

 As you can see, it’s just an array of bytes.
-It’s completely up to you how you use this.
-For example in simpler games like casual games, board games or other forms of multiplayer games that don’t need advanced features like movement prediction, you don’t need to use complex multiplayer frameworks like Mirror Networking or Unity MLAPI to build your game.
-ODINs user data is typically enough as you can link your custom scripts to the OnPeerUserDataChanged callback which is called, whenever user data changes for a connected peer.
+How you choose to use this is entirely up to you.
+For example, in simpler games like casual games, board games, or other multiplayer games that don’t require advanced features like movement prediction, you don’t need complex multiplayer frameworks like Mirror Networking or Unity MLAPI to build your game.
+ODIN’s user data is typically enough, as you can link your custom scripts to the OnPeerUserDataChanged callback, which is triggered whenever user data changes for a connected peer.

-If you plan or already use one of those more complex frameworks, you need to sync ODIN with those tools, as in this case your players connect to two different servers: The (dedicated) server for the game and ODINs backend servers for voice.
-Don’t worry, it’s simpler than it seems as ODIN SDK does all the heavy lifting for you.
-In your multiplayer game, players might be in different teams, and only those teams should be in the same ODIN room.
-To sync up these information between ODIN and your game you can use UserData.
+If you’re planning to use or are already using one of these more complex frameworks, you’ll need to sync ODIN with those tools, as your players will be connecting to two different servers: the (dedicated) server for the game and ODIN’s backend servers for voice.
+But don’t worry, it’s simpler than it seems—ODIN’s SDK handles all the heavy lifting for you.
+In your multiplayer game, players might be on different teams, and only those teams should share the same ODIN room.
+To synchronize this information between ODIN and your game, you can use UserData.

-In our examples we use a simple class that exposes a simple structure and serializes that to a JSON string that is set as the peers user data.
-Then, “on the other side”, this string is serialized back into a class instance.
+In our examples, we use a simple class that defines a straightforward structure, serializes it to a JSON string, and sets it as the peer’s user data.
+Then, on the receiving end, this string is deserialized back into a class instance.

-You’ll find this class in the samples folder of the Unity SDK and looks like this:
+You’ll find this class in the samples folder of the Unity SDK, and it looks like this:

 CustomUserDataJsonFormat implementation